mjordan/bagit_indexer/README.md

 - [ ] On moving Bags to a different storage location, or renamig them, update their "bag_location" values in the Elasticsearch index
 - [ ] On replacing (updating) Bags, replace their records in the Elasticsearch index
 - [x] On deleting Bags, replace their records in the Elasticsearch index with a tombstone
-- [x] On indexing, validate the Bags index any validation errors in Elasticsearch
+- [x] On indexing, validate the Bags and record any validation errors in Elasticsearch
 - [ ] Log indexing errors
 - [x] Add the ability to index specific content files within the Bags, to assist in discovery and management
 - [ ] Develop a desktop or web-based app that performs functions similar to this command-line tool
 - [ ] Use Apache Tika to extract content from files for indexing
-- [ ] For Bags that are updated, moved, remaned, or deleted, commit the Elasticsearch document to a Git repository in order to preserve it and track changeds to it over time
+- [ ] For Bags that are updated, moved, remaned, or deleted, commit the Elasticsearch document to a Git repository in order to track changeds to it over time

 ## System requirements and installation